 The material at all levels seeks to provide a core of knowledge of the various subjects, but you are expected to extend this with personal research and learning guided by tutorials and other material.
 The balance between lectures and less formal tutorials and laboratory classes varies between levels and semesters.

 Year 1 marks do not count towards the classification of any of our degrees but allow us to ensure that you are making good progress with your studies.
-All subsequent work (including that of any period of Professional Training) is considered for your final award, and assessment takes the form of coursework, projects, laboratory reports and presentations, along with traditional examinations.
+All subsequent work is considered for your final award, and assessment takes the form of coursework, projects, laboratory reports and presentations, along with traditional examinations.
 You should find this mix helps you to plan your time and achieve your best performance.

 Generally about 60 per cent of the degree award is based on examinations and 40 per cent on continuous assessment.